hucker/pathql/README.md

 ### Developer Notes

 - See new README section on operator overloads and typechecker limitations for DSLs.
-- All docstrings and comments are PEP8-compliant and wrapped to ≤88 chars/line.
+- All doc-strings and comments are PEP8-compliant and wrapped to ≤88 chars/line.

----